carlhueffmeier/mister-mail/README.md

 The API ID is available at https://console.aws.amazon.com/appsync/home?region=us-east-1.

-Any time we modify the schema, we can re-generate the types with `amplify codegen`.
+Any time we modify the schema, we can re-generate the types by running `amplify codegen` inside the `services/web-client` folder.

 ## Development